-Overview of the Identity Data Sync
+Overview of the Data Sync

-The Identity Data Sync is an efficient, Java-based server that provides high throughput, low-latency, and bidirectional real-time synchronization between two endpoint topologies consisting of directory servers, directory proxy servers, and/or Relational Database Management Systems (RDBMS) systems.
-The Identity Data Sync uses a dataless approach that synchronizes changes directly from the data sources in the background, so that applications can continue to update their data sources directly.
-The Identity Data Sync does not store any data from the endpoints themselves, thereby reducing hardware and administration costs.
-The server's high-availability mechanisms also makes it easy to fail over from the main synchronization server to redundant instances.
+The Data Sync Server is an efficient, Java-based server that provides high throughput, lowlatency, and bidirectional real-time synchronization between two endpoint topologies consisting of directory servers, directory proxy servers, and/or Relational Database Management Systems (RDBMS) systems.
+The Data Sync Server uses a dataless approach that synchronizes changes directly from the data sources in the background, so that applications can continue to update their data sources directly.
+The Data Sync Server does not store any data from the endpoints themselves, thereby reducing hardware and administration costs.
+The server's high-availability mechanisms also makes it easy to fail over from the main Data Sync Server to redundant instances.